Ancient Circles Home Page 1250 Blosser Lane

 MINOAN BEE PENDANT

-The MINOAN BEE PENDANT was found in the Old Palace cemetery at Chrysolakkos, outside the palace of Malia, the third largest Minoan palace on the island of Crete, in Greece.
+The famous MINOAN SACRED BEE PENDANT was found in the Old Palace cemetery at Chrysolakkos, outside the palace of Malia, the third largest Minoan palace on the island of Crete, in Greece.

-The MINOAN BEE PENDANT is perhaps an example of the height of the metalsmith's mastery of an ancient era - mastery in the process of granulation or faience, during which - tiny beads are adhered to the surface of the background metal.
+The original MINOAN BEE PENDANT is perhaps an example of the height of the metal-smith's mastery of an ancient era - mastery in the process of granulation or faience, during which - tiny beads are adhered to the surface of the background metal.

 It is one of the most famous exhibits in the Heraklion Museum.

-We bring you this wonderful ancient design in our modern reproduction as exactly to the original as possible (we designed the 22kt gold plate version for authentic color and feel)
+Ancient Circles is bringing you this wonderful ancient design in our modern reproduction as exactly to the original as possible (we designed the bronze version for authentic color and feel) The silver is sterling, I love the weight of it!

 Read Save the Bees at ECOSEEK.NET